-Tom also has a broad civil practice.
-He led and supervised False Claims Act investigations that have resulted in numerous seven- and eight-figure settlements.
-Tom also has supervised and led civil Controlled Substances Act (“CSA”) investigations that resulted in record-setting settlements and judgments.
+Tom also maintains a broad civil practice.
+During his government service, he led and supervised False Claims Act investigations that have resulted in numerous seven- and eight-figure settlements.
+Tom supervised and led civil Controlled Substances Act (“CSA”) investigations that resulted in record-setting settlements and judgments.
 Tom’s civil CSA experience includes litigating cases from complaint, through the penalty hearing phase, and ultimately to judgment.
 He has significant experience with the False Claims Act (including qui tam whistleblower actions), Stark Law, and Anti-Kickback Statute.

 For his efforts at DOJ, Tom has been recognized by the Federal Bureau of Investigation, Department of Health and Human Services, Drug Enforcement Administration, Department of the Army, and Legal Services Corporation.